Iceland 5-Day Road Trip

 Reykjavik to Stokkseyri

-We picked up a rental car near the airport, a compact Kia.
+We picked up a compact Kia rental car near the airport.
 It was the longest we had ever waited to get a car, probably an hour and a half.
-It was, however, quickly forgotten as we aimed for the south coast.
+However, it was quickly forgotten as we aimed for the south coast.

-We stocked up on groceries as we headed out of Reykjavik and prices were not as high as feared.
-The first night’s accommodation was at Ocean Beach Apartments in Stokkseyri.
+We stocked up on groceries as we headed out of Reykjavik, and prices were not as high as feared.
+Our first night’s accommodation was at Ocean Beach Apartments in Stokkseyri.

-We found the drive perfectly manageable after our three-and-a-half-hour flight from Copenhagen and checked ourselves in.
-We booked the Ocean Beach Apartments and paid $85.00 for one night which is quite reasonable for Iceland.
+After our three-and-a-half-hour flight from Copenhagen, we found the drive manageable and checked ourselves in.
+We booked the Ocean Beach Apartments and paid $85.00 for one night, which is quite reasonable for Iceland.

 The rugged coastline of Southern Iceland at Stokkseyri